IndrajeetPatil/statsExpressions/README.md

 | (one/two-way) contingency table | ✅                  | ✅          |
 | random-effects meta-analysis    | ✅                  | ✅          |

-# Tidy Dataframes from Statistical Analysis
+# Tidy dataframes from statistical analysis

 To illustrate the simplicity of this syntax, let’s say we want to run a one-way ANOVA.
 If we first run a non-parametric ANOVA and then decide to